scrapoxy/scrapoxy/packages/website/connectors/proxyrack/guide.md

 ### Step 2: Create a new connector

-Create a new connector and select `IPRoyal` as provider:
+Create a new connector and select `Proxyrack` as provider:

 ![Connector Create](spx_connector_create.png)